 Sunlight is important for our circadian rhythms but we have to make use of it in the right way.
 Getting out and about in the morning sun is incredibly important for our children and babies but having light filtering into windows at night can disrupt their ability to fall and stay asleep.
 Blackout blinds can help with this, especially in the summer months when it gets dark later and brighter in the mornings.
 Often if there is light stealing into a room in the early morning hours it can make us wake up earlier than our body really needs too.

-A bedroom environment conducive to sleep.
+A bedroom environment that is conducive to sleep.

-Along with those black out blinds I mentioned above, a bedroom environment that is calm and relaxing and made for sleep is incredibly important.
+Along with those blackout blinds I mentioned above, a bedroom environment that is calm and relaxing and made for sleep is incredibly important.
 For older children and adults, we should keep technology of any sort completely out of the bedroom.
 I even suggest no TV or electronics an hour before bedtime as it can affect the ability to sleep well.

 For babies, children and adults, beds should really only be for sleep (and maybe one other thing for adults……).
 Sound machines are also useful as well as they can help block out intermittent noises like noisy siblings, street noises and the television in the lounge room.